BradWBeer/clinch/README.md

 ## [CLinch now has tutorials](https://github.com/BradWBeer/CLinch/wiki/CLinch-Tutorials)##

+## Warning: Much of this has changed.
+So has the purpose and scope of CLinch.
+Please stand by as I modify CLinch and then backfill the documention.

 ## Overview

 CLinch is a simple, yet powerful 3d graphics engine for Lisp.
 In true Lisp fashion, it is more a build-your-own-engine hobby kit rather than striving to be a full graphics panacea.
 Much of the design is based on Horde3D.
 Although Horde3D is a very good design, it has limitations which it attempts to solve by adding domain specific languages.
 Items such as shaders, entities and, most importantly, the pipeline are specified using an XML language.
 Lisp, by being self-compiling seems like a better fit than requiring (yet) another language.